Busch Gardens Williamsburg: Killarney (Ireland)

-Formerly known as Hastings, England, this section of the park was re-themed in 2001 as Ireland, the newest country in over 20 years.
+Formerly known as Hastings, England, this section of the park was re-themed in 2001 as Ireland, the first new country in over 20 years.
+Following the addition of this country, the park's attendance was reportedly boosted by 17% after the 2001 grand opening, and was awarded a top prize by the Themed Entertainment Association.
 This area features Celtic Fyre, at the Abbey Stone Theatre, a celebration of Irish dance.
+In 2021, Celtic Fyre was named the number one Best Amusement Park Entertainment by USA Today, adding to the collection of awards and praise already collected by Busch Gardens Williamsburg over the years.
 Previously, the theatre housing Celtic Fyre was named the Magic Lantern Theatre and housed some of the best theme park musical revue in the United States.
-Shows such as Kaleidoscope, Hats Off to Hollywood, Journey into Music, Stage Struck, Totally Television and Rockin the Boat are some of the names of these productions.
+Shows such as Kaleidoscope, Hats Off to Hollywood, Journey into Music, Stage Struck, Totally Television and Rockin' the Boat are some of the names of these productions.
 Grogan's Grill offers Irish cuisine in this area.

 Outside the gateway next to Castle O'Sullivan, the walkway makes a sharp left turn and begins a long, moderately steep climb toward Aquitaine, France.
 Several animal sanctuaries and two animal performance theaters are situated along this path.
 Originally named Jack Hanna's Wild Reserve when it opened in 2000, the animal sanctuary was considered its own section of the park, but in 2017 the Wild Reserve was merged with Killarney and renamed the Jack Hanna Trail.